 An additional loss limitation may apply to certain of our unitholders for taxable years beginning after December 31, 2017, and before January 1, 2026.
 A non-corporate unitholder will not be allowed to take a deduction for certain excess business losses in such taxable years.
 An excess business loss is the excess (if any) of a taxpayer's aggregate deductions for the taxable year that are attributable to the trades or businesses of such taxpayer (determined without regard to the excess business loss limitation) over the aggregate gross income or gain of such taxpayer for the taxable year that is attributable to such trades or businesses plus a threshold amount.
-The threshold amount is equal to \$262,000, or \$524,000 for taxpayers filing a joint return.
-Any losses disallowed in a taxable year due to the excess business loss limitation may be used by the applicable unitholder in the following taxable year if certain conditions are met.
-Unitholders to which this excess business loss limitation applies will take their allocable share of our items of income, gain, loss and deduction into account in determining this limitation.
+The threshold amount is currently equal to \$289,000, or \$578,000 for taxpayers filing a joint return, and is adjusted annually.
+Any losses disallowed in a taxable year due to the excess business loss limitation applies will take their allocable share of our items of income, gain, loss and deduction into account in determining this limitation.
 This excess business loss limitation will be applied to a non-corporate unitholder after the passive loss limitations and may limit such unitholders' ability to utilize any losses we generate that are allocable to such unitholder and that are not otherwise limited by the basis, at-risk and passive loss limitations described above.